- Sunset Garage (1929)

 Read the History of Unity Lodge #198 as prepared for its Centennial celebration.

 Continue east to the next building that currently houses the Iron Duck.
-The McGrath’s Hotel (1926) building is significant for its associations with the history of highway and automotive transportation in Washington State and the development of tourism, recreation and commerce in rural King County.
+The McGrath’s Hotel (1926) building has significant association with the history of highway and automotive transportation in Washington State and the development of tourism, recreation and commerce in rural King County.

-It is a particularly prominent architectural design feature within the historic commercial center of North Bend, Washington and is an exceptional rural example of commercial architecture executed in the Spanish Colonial Revival stylistic design mode.
+With its particularly prominent design features in the historic center of North Bend, the building serves as an exceptional example of commercial architecture executed in the Spanish Colonial Revival stylistic design mode.

 The construction of the new hotel in February of 1926 coincided with a period of increasing auto tourism along the Sunset Highway and was completed “in time for the early spring travelers.”
 After the hotel unofficially opened in mid-February, the McGraths held formal opening festivities on March 2,1926.
 These included a complimentary evening buffet lunch for the community and music provided by Miss Queen’s Orchestra, a live three-piece band.